openmeeg/openmeeg/data/README.rst

-- Directory "Models" contains the files needed for describing the head model geometry.
-- Directory "Computations" contains the files needed for describing the forward computation, i.e the sensors locations and the sources (dipoles..).
+Each directory contains the files needed for describing the head model geometry, and a forward computation, i.e the sensors locations and the sources (dipoles..).

 ==========
  Models